Energy resources

 Deposits of around 1200 Gb of bitumen and extra-heavy crude oil occur in Eastern Venezuela, North of the Orinoco River, of which around 270 Gb is considered to be recoverable.
 Bitumen is extracted from depths of 500 m to 1000 m by directional and horizontal drilling using screw pumps.
 To reduce its viscosity for pumping it has to be blended with a lighter oil diluent in order to be pipelined to the Orimulsion manufacturing plant, from where the diluent is separated and returned to the production field.
 Orimulsion is an emulsion of bitumen and water.
 It can be used in conventional power plants and could free some coal for liquefaction and manufacture of chemicals.

 The extra-heavy oil can be upgraded to a lighter synthetic crude which can be used as refinery feedstock.
 Some energy is used in the upgrading, either by hydrogenation with hydrogen from natural gas or by heating for coking.
-Of the 79.7 Gb total proved Venezuelan reserves, 36.0 Gb is assumed to come from upgraded heavy oil and already included in the reserves figures.
-Although the Venezuelan deposits are vast, the current production of upgraded crude oil is marginal at 0.07 Gb/annum.
+Although the Venezuelan deposits are vast, the current production of upgraded crude oil is marginal at 100 million barrels per annum.

 Limited contribution

 It is anticipated that production of liquid fuels from unconventional oil will supplement falling production from conventional crude oil, securing supplies and sustaining continued growth in the global economy.
-From the above analysis it appears that such anticipation is unwarranted.
+From the above analysis of the oilsands and heavy oils it appears that such anticipation is unwarranted.

 Synthesis from natural gas